ianakoto/Serverless-Mini-Twitter-App/README.md

 # Frontend

-The `client` folder contains a web application that can use the API that should be developed in the project.
+The `client\MiniTwiter` folder contains a web application that can use the API that should be developed in the project.

 ## Authentication

+To implement authentication in your application, you would have to create an Auth0 application and copy "domain" and "client id" to the config.ts file in the client folder.
+We recommend using asymmetrically encrypted JWT tokens.

 # Best practices

+## Vendor Lock-in
+Fears of cloud vendor lock-in stem from a number of places.
+First, it's the loss of control over the data and infrastructure that power business' applications.
+Not having complete control over aspects like security, uptime, and overall infrastructure management can be a scary thing.

+The serverless project was built inside a business model with datalayers to enable easy shift to other cloud providers in the future.

 ## Logging